ferdinandyb/maildir-rank-addr/README.md

 #### aerc

-Put something like this in your aerc config:
+Put something like this in your aerc config (using your favourite grep):
 ```
-address-book-cmd="ugrep -i --color=never %s $HOME/.cache/maildir-rank-addr/addressbook.tsv"
+address-book-cmd="ugrep -i --color=never %s /home/[myuser]/.cache/maildir-rank-addr/addressbook.tsv"
 ```

+Note that `address-book-cmd` is not executed in the shell, so you need to hard code the path without shell expansion.

 # Behind the scenes